jaspector

 Pennsylvania UCC permit triggers still apply in opt-out municipalities; what changes is the enforcing authority, not the substantive permit trigger.

-Typical processing time is Pennsylvania UCC timing is generally 15 business days for standard residential permits, 5 business days for certain sealed residential submissions, and 30 business days for other UCC permits; reviewer-specific intake timing may vary..
+Building permit processing times in Pleasantville Borough, PA typically run Pennsylvania UCC timing is generally 15 business days for standard residential permits, 5 business days for certain sealed residential submissions, and 30 business days for other UCC permits; reviewer-specific intake timing may vary..
+Timelines can vary based on project complexity and current department workload.

+Not all construction work requires a permit in Pleasantville Borough, PA.
 The following work is generally exempt: Fences not over 6 feet high; Retaining walls not over 4 feet high unless supporting surcharge or impounding regulated liquids; Water tanks on grade up to 5,000 gallons with qualifying height-to-width ratio; Sidewalks and driveways not more than 30 inches above grade and not over a basement or story below and not part of an accessible route; Painting, papering, tiling, carpeting, cabinets, countertops, and similar finish work; Certain shallow above-ground prefabricated pools under 24 inches deep and 5,000 gallons; Swings and other playground equipment accessory to 1- and 2-family dwellings; Window replacement without structural change; Minor electrical, gas, mechanical, and plumbing work listed in 34 Pa.
 Code Chapter 403, including specified fixture and leak repairs.
+When in doubt, confirm with the local building department before starting work.